 Menopause

 During the menopause, a woman's hormone balance changes.
 Levels of oestrogen and progesterone decrease, which can lead to a range of symptoms.
-Some women notice few changes, while others are more affected.
+Some women notice very little change, while others experience more pronounced symptoms.

 What is menopause?

-Menopause is the point at which menstrual periods stop permanently.
+Menopause is the point at which menstruation stops permanently.
+It is defined as having had no periods for 12 consecutive months.
 This happens because the ovaries produce fewer female hormones, particularly oestrogen and progesterone.

 What are the symptoms of menopause?